Navigating the UI

 Help Assistant

-A floating help button appears in the bottom-right corner of every page.
+A floating help button appears in the bottom-right of every page.
 Click it to open a chat where you can ask questions about how to use Trinity.
 The assistant answers from the user guide — it won't make changes to your project.
 You can paste screenshots to ask about specific UI elements.

 Common Actions